Ann T. Bowling: Early life and career

 Ann Bowling (née Trommershausen) was born June 1, 1943, in Portland, Oregon, to Claire Bowen and William Ernest Trommershausen, who worked for the Bonneville Power Administration.
 After the Trommershausens moved to Boulder, Colorado, Ann attended Boulder High School and was class valedictorian.
 She obtained her undergraduate degree at Carleton College in Minnesota, graduating magna cum laude.

 She earned her PhD in 1969 at the University of California, Davis, completing her thesis on the genetics of plants under the supervision of G. Ledyard Stebbins.
 She joined the faculty of Occidental College in Los Angeles in 1968, then was hired by UC Davis in 1973, and at the time of her death in 2000 was an adjunct professor and executive associate director of the Veterinary Genetics Laboratory (VGL) at UC Davis.

 She married Michael Bowling in 1981.
-Both members of the couple shared a strong interest in genetics; prior to their marriage, Ann used Michael's stud book research in her own 1980 study of genetic diseases.
+The Bowlings shared a strong interest in genetics; prior to their marriage, Ann used Michael's stud book research in her own 1980 study of genetic diseases.
 Michael Bowling wrote a number of articles on Arabian horse genetics for general-interest publications, (Note: Michael Bowling's work has included, but is not limited to study of SCID, preservation breeding, genetic diseases in horses generally, and Crabbet Arabian bloodlines.) and the pair collaborated on a study of mtDNA in Arabian bloodlines.
 Their daughter Lydia attended veterinary school and UC Davis and became a veterinarian.